tpcarman/As-Built-Report/README.md

     This parameter is optional.

 # Examples
-Create a VMware vSphere As Built Report in HTML format.
+- Create a VMware vSphere As Built Report in HTML format.
 Append timestamp to the filename.
 Highlight configuration issues within the report.
 Save report to specified path.

     .\New-AsBuiltReport.ps1 -Target 192.168.1.10 -Username admin -Password admin -Type vSphere -Format Html -Timestamp -Path 'C:\Users\Tim\Documents' -Healthchecks

-Create a Pure Storage FlashArray As Built Report in Word & Text formats.
+- Create a Pure Storage FlashArray As Built Report in Word & Text formats.
 Create a report for multiple FlashArrays.
 Report is saved to script folder.

     .\New-AsBuiltReport.ps1 -Target '192.168.1.100,192.168.1.110' -Username pureuser -Password pureuser -Type FlashArray -Format Word,Text

-Create a Nutanix As Built Report in Word & HTML formats.
+- Create a Nutanix As Built Report in Word & HTML formats.
 Send reports via email.

     .\New-AsBuiltReport.ps1 -Target '192.168.1.100,192.168.1.110' -Username admin -Password admin -Type Nutanix -Format Word,Html -SendEmail

+# Release Notes
+## 0.1.1
+### What's New
+- New As-Built JSON configuration structure
+  - new **AsBuiltConfigPath** parameter
+  - allows unique configuration files to be created
+  - if config file parameter is not specified, user is prompted for config information
+  - **New-AsBuiltConfig.ps1** & **Config.json** files are now redundant

+## All Releases
-# Known Issues
+### Known Issues
+- Table Of Contents (TOC) may be missing in Word formatted report

+    When opening the DOC report, MS Word prompts the following

+    _**"This document contains fields that may refer to other files.
+Do you want to update the fields in this document?"**_

+    _**Yes / No**_

+    Clicking No will prevent the TOC fields being updated and leaving the TOC empty.

+    Always reply **Yes** to this message when prompted by MS Word.
-1. HTML tables may show information overflowing cell margins - relates to PScribo issue with word wrapping within cells
+- HTML tables may show information overflowing cell margins

+   Relates to [PScribo issue](https://github.com/iainbrighton/PScribo/issues)  with word wrapping within cells